NICE: An Algorithm for Nearest Instance Counterfactual Explanations: Methodology

 \subsubsection{Sparsity}

 Sparsity happens to be the most straightforward property to optimize with our approach.
-By simply selecting the perturbation which has the highest prediction score at each iteration, we are effectively optimizing for sparsity as shown in Reward function (\ref{SparsLoss}).
+By simply selecting the perturbation that has the highest prediction score at each iteration, we effectively optimize for sparsity, as shown in reward function (\ref{SparsLoss}).

-This function compares the score and sparsity of each candidate $\bm{x}$ with that of the best candidate $\bm{x_{i-1,R_{max}}}$ from the previous iteration.
+This function compares the score and sparsity of each candidate $x$ with that of the best candidate $x_{i-1,R_{max}}$ from the previous iteration with a factor $\hat{y}$ added to ensure a correct sign of our reward function for both classes.
 The sparsity difference between these instances is by definition one because we exactly add one extra feature to the explanation candidate each iteration.
 This allows us to remove the denominator from the formula.
-We then end up with a reward function that is exactly the same as the one used by SEDC~\cite{fernándezloría2020explaining}.
-The difference is that we replace the feature values with those of $\bm{x_{nn}}$, while SEDC uses the mean or mode of these features.
-The factor $\hat{y}$ ensures that the sign of our reward function is correct for both classes.
+We then end up with a reward function which measures this score difference.
+This results in a theoretical range of \lbrack -2,2 \rbrack for the sparsity reward function.
+Note that this is exactly the same as the one implicitly used by SEDC \cite{fernandez2020}.
+The difference is that we replace the feature values with those of $x_{n}$, while SEDC uses the mean or mode of these features.

+The time complexity of function (\ref{SparsLoss}) depends on $f(x)$, which determines the classification of instance $x$ based on the classification model $f$ used.
+It is crucial to consider that any classification model is trained offline and that when $f(x)$ is calculated as part of NICE, we only classify an instance $x$ according to the trained model $f$, but we do not retrain the model itself.
+This also means that the time complexity of the sparsity function is $O(f(x))$.
+The resulting worst-case time complexity for NICE as a whole is shown in Table \ref{tabcompl}.